TEL: 021 855 0395

-- A family destination on the banks of the Kavango or Okavango River in the Caprivi, Namibia.
+- A family destination with chalets or camping on the banks of the Kavango or Okavango River in the Caprivi, Namibia.

-- Comfortably styled and thatched - a revamped lodge in the Caprivi Region of Namibia right next to the Mahango National Park.
-The word "Mahangu" means "food of the local people"
+- Comfortably styled and thatched lodge in the Caprivi Region of Namibia right next to the Mahango Park.

 - Overlooking the Kwando River and the eastern flood plains of the Caprivi Game Reserve.

 - Situated in the Caprivi, Caprivi Mutoya lodge offers affordable accommodation in Caprivi.

 - Situated on the Zambezi river.
 This lodge is a favourite with fishermen and bird watchers.

 Namibia’s Zambezi Region was previously known as the Caprivi strip.
 It is one of the greenest parts of Namibia with forest, grassland, reed floodplains and three rivers that cross through it.
 The area is now named after the Zambezi river that borders its eastern side.
 The other two rivers that play a big role in the flora and fauna and the lives of the local people of this area are the Kwando River and the Kavango river.
 For the locals the area will probably still be known as Caprivi for many years to come.
 This finger-like extension of Namibia points in the general direction of Livingstone in Zambia.
 The extreme eastern point of Namibia is the only quadripoint known in the world.
 Four countries namely Namibia, Botswana, Zimbabwe and Zambia meet in a rough triangle.
 The Caprivi starts at the Bagani bridge at Divundu, and stretches right through the 500km long and 32km broad stretch of Namibia, to end up just to the east of Kasane.
 The largest town in the Zambezi Region is Katima Mulilo.